foo-software/foo-api/packages/foo-api-docs/docs/lighthouse-check-github-action/examples.md

           # ... all your other inputs
 ```

+#### Trigger Audits on Only Certain Pages in an Account with Different URLs

+If you want to trigger audits on pages you've added on Foo, but using different URLs.
+For example, if you use Vercel, Netlify, or CloudFlare to deploy an ephemeral URL in a PR and you want to track it on Foo under one "page" you can do so with the [`urlsJson` input](/docs/lighthouse-check-github-action/configuration#urlsjson).

+For an example on how to do this see the [Vercel example](#vercel-with-foo).

+> **Pro Tip**: In order to do the above, you'll need to have 2 Foo tokens.
+Firstly, you'll need the [API token found in your account](https://www.foo.software/account/api).
+Secondly, you'll need the ["page token" found in the page dashboard](https://www.foo.software/dashboard/pages) for the corresponding page.

 ## Overriding Config and Option Defaults

 **Note**: this approach is not supported when [running on Foo](#running-on-foo-and-saving-results).